// LIVE MARKET DATA

 STOCKSETFsOTCEUROPE

 Most popular European broker.
 Low fees, access to US and Japanese OTC markets.
-Good coverage of gaming stocks across NASDAQ, NYSE and OTC.
-No ISA or pension wrapper available.

 Min.
 Deposit€0